visakhanc/usbXR/README.md

 Applications
 ------------

 An [example](https://github.com/visakhanc/usbXR/tree/master/applications/SensorReceive) shows a remote node sending 3 axis accelerometer values from MPU6050 sensor, continuously to usbXR and plotting the values in real-time.
 Here, interrupt-in endpoint is used to transfer the received samples over USB, at intervals as short as 10ms.
 Since it uses HID protocol, no driver is required under Windows.
 A WPF C# application is used to get USB packets and draw the graph.
+A video showing this example and the whole setup is [here](https://www.youtube.com/watch?v=0iYNhQ-_6nI).

 Please visit [v-usb](https://www.obdev.at/products/vusb/index.html) for more details of implementating USB devices using v-usb library.
 For easy access of USB device, PyUSB python library can be used.